borgbackup/borg/docs/internals.rst

 to make sure we distinguish between different files, as a single path may not be unique accross different archives in different setups.

+The ``index.%d`` files are random access but those files can be recreated if damaged or lost using "attic check --repair".

 Repository structure
 --------------------

 |project_name| is a "filesystem based transactional key value store".

-Objects referenced by a key (256bits id/hash) are stored in line in files (segments) of size approx 5MB in repo/data.
+Objects referenced by a key (256bits id/hash) are stored in line in files (segments) of size approx 5MB in ``repo/data``.
 They contain : header size, crc, size, tag, key, data.
 Tag is either ``PUT``, ``DELETE``, or ``COMMIT``.
 Segments are built locally, and then uploaded.
+Those files are strictly append-only and modified only once.

 A segment file is basically a transaction log where each repository operation is appended to the file.
 So if an object is written to the